I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_parameters.md

 #### NDIS_QOS_TSA_ETS

 The IEEE 802.1Qaz Enhanced Transmission Selection (ETS) algorithm must be used as the TSA for the traffic class.
 For more information about this TSA, see <a href="https://msdn.microsoft.com/952ECB1E-96AD-4717-8E49-68558E7E9AD4">Enhanced Transmission Selection (ETS) Algorithm</a>.

+#### NDIS_QOS_TSA_STRICT

+The strict priority algorithm must be used as the TSA for the traffic class.
+For more information about this TSA, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.

 ## Remarks
 The <b>NDIS_QOS_PARAMETERS</b> structure specifies the parameters that define how the network adapter prioritizes transmit, or <i>egress</i>, packets.
 This structure is used in the following OID requests: